spawnmarvel/linux-and-azure/azure-extra-linux-vm/zabbix_monitoring_vms/README_stack.md

 Lets add some more advanced parameters:

-Count all files in a directory
+Count all files in a directory:

 ```bash
 sudo nano zabbix_agentd.conf